Identification & Characterisation of Clay Minerals

 c) Metamorphism

-d) Crystallization
+d) Crystallisation

 25. What is the unique structure of clay minerals that allows cation exchange?